-What I am about to express to you, dear reader, opens up the code of silence that many Christian faculty may feel in the depths of their heart, a delicate sensibility that leaves such a bitter savor, unpleasant in hindsight, a grief to the Spirit.
-I was bitter when I got out of academia and now I can speak of this openly.
+What I am about to express opens up the code of silence that many Christian college faculty may feel in the depths of hindsight.

-I think of all the opportunities I forfeited at serving God while I was buying everything else, hook line and sinker—never doubting my position in the academe.
+I think of all the opportunities I forfeited at serving God while I was buying humanism and moral relativism, hook line and sinker—never doubting my position in the academe.
 I was building my career, right?
 I was using my gifts and talents so it must be God sent, unmistakably.

 I couldn’t sleep at night.
 I was vexed like Lot and dejected like Joseph.